How Do the Eyes Work?

-Learning about the eye's anatomy helps you understand the complex working mechanism and unique structure involved in each task.
+Learning about the eye's anatomy helps you understand each task's complex working mechanism and unique structure.
 Any defects in the eye structures are likely to affect your ability to see and overall eye health.

 For this reason, it's important to take good care of your eyes.
 If you notice any unusual changes in your ability to see, a visit to your eye doctor (optometrist) is important.